argonne-lcf/AR2024/03_community/industry.md

 hero-img-source: ALCF_Industry.jpg
 hero-img-caption: "Contour plot of velocity magnitude on a vertical cut plane from wall-resolved large-eddy simulation of a canonical gas turbine film cooling configuration.
 The simulation was carried out at the ALCF as part of a collaboration between Argonne and RTX Technologies Research Center."
 hero-img-credit: "Argonne National Laboratory"
-intro: "Through collaborations with industry partners, the ALCF provides access to powerful computing resources that drive technological advancements and strengthen the nation’s innovation infrastructure."
+intro: "Through collaborations with industry partners, the ALCF is helping to accelerate R&D and strengthen the nation’s innovation infrastructure."

 theme: white
 permalink: community-and-outreach/industry
 ---

-The ALCF’s Industry Partnerships Program enables companies of all sizes—from startups to Fortune 500 corporations—to leverage leadership computing resources and expertise.
-These collaborations help industry partners to tackle R&D challenges that exceed the capabilities of traditional computing systems.
+The ALCF’s Industry Partnerships Program enables companies of all sizes—from startups to Fortune 500 corporations—to leverage its  powerful computing resources and specialized expertise, enabling them to tackle complex R&D challenges that exceed the capacity of traditional computing systems.

 With state-of-the-art capabilities for simulation, AI, and data analysis, ALCF computing resources help researchers create higher-fidelity models, achieve more accurate predictions, and quickly process massive datasets.
 As a result, companies can accelerate breakthroughs, reduce uncertainties, and minimize the need for costly prototypes.